therocode/smartenum/README.md

 Macros for declaring enums in C++ that include to_string conversion and looping through all enum values

 ## Purpose
 Sometimes, you find the need of converting enum values to strings mostly for debugging/logging purposes.
 This can easily be achieved by maintaining a map that maps the enum values to strings.
-Doing this manually however is a source for errors since one might forget to update it when enum values are added, or just do a mistake when copy-pasting.
+Doing this manually however is a source for errors since one might forget to update it when enum values are added, or just make a mistake when copy-pasting.
 I am also a fan of reducing boilerplating.
 These factors made me create this header file.

 ## Features
 * Automatic generation of to_string functions for converting enum values to string representations